enagy827/understanding-US-securities-markets/README.md

 - Access at: https://fred.stlouisfed.org/
 - Search for: "Federal Funds Rate", "CPI YoY", "High Yield Spread"
 - Download as CSV and import into analysis

-The `data/` folder in this repository contains the processed Excel files used in the analysis (as of August 2021).

 ---